-In April 2018, the CDC in Atlanta announced autism affects 1 in 59 children.
+In March 2020, the CDC announced autism affects 1 in 54 children.

 Autism is a neurodevelopmental disorder and is heterogeneous, meaning its presentation and long-term outcome is very specific to the individual.
 Key symptoms may include speech impairment, social communication deficits, stereotypical and repetitive behaviors, and differences in the ability to understand nonverbal cues.